 Darth Maul Tarantula Overview

-Psalmopoeus victori is the scientific name behind the famous Darth Maul Tarantula (DMT).
+Psalmopoeus victori is the scientific name for the famous Darth Maul Tarantula.

 This particular spider is also known as the “half and half” tarantula since her coloration is easily separated between the front half and the back half of her body, legs included.